 By the 1930s, medical evidence had already linked exposure with deadly diseases.
 Although manufacturers knew about the early evidence, many of them did not warn workers or the public about the dangers and potential future health issues.
 Routine use of asbestos in construction and industrial products continued.

 Because related diseases do not surface until decades after exposure, the health hazards created by this exposure did not receive widespread public attention until the late 1960s and the 1970s.
-That is when victims increasingly filed lawsuits against manufacturers for their injuries, claiming those manufacturers knowingly made them sick.
+That is when victims increasingly hired asbestos lawyers and filed lawsuits against manufacturers for their injuries, claiming those manufacturers knowingly made them sick.
 Soon, the health risks of asbestos were too big to hide.

 Through the late 1980s, much of the attention surrounding asbestos focused on abatement, which involves removing or containing asbestos from existing buildings.
 There were also calls for laws to ban the use of the toxic mineral.
 During the 1970s, the U.S. government issued guidelines to limit asbestos exposure.
 These guidelines were followed by more federal, state and local public safety laws during the 1980s.